abcsFrederick/l2p/README.md

 ## Usage
 ```
 # Available functions in l2p
-l2p(genelist)               # return data frame with proabilities that arg (list of genes) matches a pathway
+l2p(genelist)               # returns data frame with proabilities that arg (list of genes) matches a pathway
 l2pgetlongdesc(acc)         # get the full (possibly very long) description for pathway accession identifer string
 l2pgetgenes4acc(acc)        # get the list all the genes for a pathway, use the accession.

 # Convenience Functions:
-l2pu(list,universe)         # return data frame with probabilities with list of genes and user specified universe
+l2pu(list,universe)         # returns data frame with probabilities with list of genes and user specified universe
-l2pwcats(list,categeories)  # return data frome with categories specified
+l2pwcats(list,categeories)  # returns data frome with categories specified
 l2puwcats(list,universe,categories) # same as l2pwcats but also with a universe
-l2pver                              # return l2p version
+l2pver()                              # returns l2p version

 # Available functions in l2psupp
-m2h(mousegenelist)          # return list of human genes for input list of mouse gene names
+m2h(mousegenelist)          # returns list of human genes for input list of mouse gene names
-a2a(genelist,fromspecies,tospecies) # return list of source species genes and return list of orthologs for destination species
+a2a(genelist,fromspecies,tospecies) # returns list of source species genes and return list of orthologs for destination species
 updategenes(genelist , [trust=1] , [ legitonly=0 ] )   # update old gene names to current HGNC (HUGO) gene names.
 egid2hugos(entrez_gene_list) # get HGNC names for entrez gene ids

 ```

-The `l2p` function supopors R style arguments    :
+The `l2p` function supoports R style arguments    :
 Here is a description of each parameter:
  - universe: list of gene names
  - categories: see categories below